omdevteam/om/docs_src/documentation_configuration_file.rst

 algorithm).

 * **dark_filename (str or None):** the relative or absolute path to an HDF5 file containing a dark data frame.
-Defaults to *None*.
 If this and the *dark_hdf5_path* parameters are not *None*, the dark data is loaded and later applied to the detector frame.
   Example: 'run21_dark.h5'

 * **dark_hdf5_path (str or None):** the internal HDF5 path to the data block where the dark data frame is located.
 If the *dark_filename* parameter is not *None*, this